mpredelus3/readme-generator/README.md

   ## Description

-  he README Generator is a command-line tool that simplifies the creation of professional README files for projects.
+  the README Generator is a command-line tool that simplifies the creation of professional README files for projects.
 It collects project details via prompts and automatically generates a well-structured README.md file.
 Ideal for developers seeking efficiency and consistency in their documentation.

   ## Table of Contents